ViniRoveri/VRTimer/readme.md

 # VR Timer ([Website link](https://vrtimer.vercel.app/))

-## What is this?

-A timer focused on the practice of the Rubik's Cube, following the official competition rules.

-## Why is this?

-To have a timer with simple usability and clean design that offers, without too much complexity, everything you need to practice the sport.
+A timer for Rubik's Cube practice using React with TypeScript.
+The website has a scramble generator, a timer and a storage of times and averages, where the user can access all the information of each stored time.
+In addition, the site simulates official competition rules, such as a 15-second inspection, and the adding of penalties if necessary.

 ## What challenges did I overcome working on this?